OpenIndiana/oi-docs/docs/handbook/systems-administration.md

 However, if the user was not created during installation, then the root is created as regular account and is able to log in directly.
+Note, that even when root is created as role, one can use this account directly to log into the system when it's booted in single user mode.

 #### SUperuser DO: sudo(1m)